-With dignity and confidence, sustain Real Estate Operations at a high level through teamwork and effective communication!
+during lunch With dignity and confidence, sustain Real Estate Operations at a high level through teamwork and effective communication!
 US Army Garrison Japan, Directorate of Public Works (DPW) Chief, Real Estate Branch Ms. Doris E. Travier I have worked in 4 countries and many different offices throughout my 30 years of government service.
 This is first opportunity for me to work in Japan.
 This is the best office and the best team that I have had the privilege to work with.
 Mr. Oba is my Deputy, his dedication and hard work contributes to Real Estate Branch ability to maintain high standards.
 His wealth of knowledge and experience enable him to execute tasks are swiftly and with great detail, which makes it possible to meet all requirements.
 His positive attitude is not only displayed to me, it is also displayed to his teammate and the customers.
-I do believe that his leadership, professional comradeship, enthusiasm, and devotion strengthen flows to the whole team.
+It is also displayed to the, it is also displayed to the teammate and the customers.
+If do believe that his leadership, professional comradeship, enthusiasm, and devotion strengthen flows to the whole team.
 Specialists' Positions At USFJ workplaces, specialists who have both skill and English proficiency support the mission.
 Let us listen to three of them about their speciality.